kamalarieff/anticar/content/_index.md

 ### Build cities for people, not cars. {#build-cities-for-people-not-cars-dot}

-Climate change is upon us.
-We have to change now or the world will soon be inhabitable.

 We don't actually need cars for everything in our daily lives.
 We should build our city around people not cars.
 This means better walkability, better bike infrastructure, better public transport.

 Cars should be optional, not necessary.